 Are you about to present Big Data or other modern cloud-based IT technologies?
-You know your presentation will probably contain various abstract and complex topics that are not so easy to explain using only verbal form.
+You know your Big Data presentation will probably contain various abstract and complex topics that are not so easy to explain using only a verbal form.

 Why apply visual thinking

-Creating graphical representation is a way that helps you make your presentation eye-catching and easy to understand.
-It can have a form of a handwritten sketch or simple diagram.
+Creating a graphical representation is a way that helps you make your presentation eye-catching and easy to understand.
+It can have a form of a handwritten sketch or a simple diagram.

-Use visualizations to explain the basic computer science concepts and data structures.
-Show big data dependencies by a flowchart instead of a set of text bullet-points.
+Use visualizations to explain basic computer science concepts and data structures.
+Show big data dependencies by a flowchart instead of a set of text bullet points.
 To help you start, here I present several Big Data infographics examples for your inspiration.

 Let’s explore several visualization examples.

 1. Introducing the concept – What is Big Data

 Every good presentation starts with introducing the topic and agenda.
 Also in the case of Big Data, you can start with an eye-catching definition.

 Here we present a Big Data definition slide with a quote by Doug Laney from Gartner.
 Adding a quote adds credibility to your presentation.

 To make the slide more visual, you can add a simple illustration of the citation content or at least put words on some graphical background (for more examples of visualizing famous quotes see this blog).